lllabmaster/abs/README.md

 # abs
-This repository includes some examples from the book named advanced bash-script guide.
+This repository includes some examples from the book named advanced bash-scripting guide.